Tony Abbott: National Broadband Network

 Abbott was opposed to a majority Fibre-to-the-Home (FttH) National Broadband Network (NBN).
 In 2010, as Leader of the Opposition, Abbott stated that he would "ferociously" hold the Labor government to account over what he believed to be "a white elephant on a massive scale" and would "demolish" the NBN.

 In 2010, Abbott argued that an LTE network could meet Australia's future broadband needs, with "a tower on every street corner".

 In 2011, he called for the NBN to be scrapped entirely with funding diverted to assist with recovery efforts following the Queensland floods, stating "The National Broadband Network is a luxury that Australia cannot now afford.
 The one thing you don't do is redo your bathroom when your roof has just been blown off."

 With Malcolm Turnbull as Shadow Minister for Communications and Broadband, the Liberal/National Coalition proposed an alternative - The Multi-Technology Mix (MTM), which heavily utilised Fibre to the Node (FttN) technology - in the lead up to the 2013 Australian federal election.
-Abbott said that if elected, all Australians would have access to a minimum broadband speed of 25Mbit/s by the end of their first term of government.
+Abbott said that if elected, all Australians would have access to a minimum broadband speed of 25 Mbit/s by the end of their first term of government.
 They promised download speeds between 25 and 100 Mbit/s by the end of 2016 and 50 to 100 Mbit/s by 2019, with the rollout completed by the end of 2019.

 China and Taiwan

-Abbott called the AUKUS defense pact between the United States, the United Kingdom, and Australia, which is directed at countering Chinese power in the Indo-Pacific region, "the biggest decision that any Australian government has made in decades" as "it indicates that we are going to stand shoulder to shoulder with the United States and the United Kingdom in meeting the great strategic challenge of our time, which obviously, is China".
+Abbott called the AUKUS (Australia, United Kingdom and United States) defence pact, which is directed at countering Chinese power in the Indo-Pacific region, "the biggest decision that any Australian government has made in decades" as "it indicates that we are going to stand shoulder to shoulder with the United States and the United Kingdom in meeting the great strategic challenge of our time, which obviously, is China".
 Abbott said that Australia would be safer as a result, and cited China's increasing naval firepower as a justification for the deal.

 Abbott strongly supports the de jure recognition of Taiwan as an independent nation.
 In 2021, Abbott attended a regional forum hosted in Taipei and met with Taiwanese President Tsai Ing-wen.
 During a speech, he stated that he wants to help Taiwan end its isolation from global affairs and reaffirmed Australia's solidarity with the country amid increasing tensions with China.
 In the speech, he also referred to China as a "bully" and Chinese President Xi Jinping as "the new red emperor".
 Chinese officials highly criticised Abbott's visit and speech, although Prime Minister Scott Morrison and his government defended his visit.